How coaches should handle a bad Google review

 - Offer a direct way to continue the conversation.

-- Keep asking happy clients for honest reviews over time.
+- Keep asking happy athletes for honest reviews over time.

 Example shape

 A useful reply can be short: 'I am sorry the experience did not match what you expected.
-I cannot discuss client details publicly, but I am happy to continue this directly by email.'
+I cannot discuss athlete details publicly, but I am happy to continue this directly by email.'

 How Coloseos helps